 Kids 16 inch bikes generally fit kids as early as 4-years-old and allow for growth for about 2 years.
-We LOVE 16 inch bikes as they are typically the first bikes that kids truly become independent and confident riders on!
-As a result, it is essential to find a 16″ bike that fits your little one like a glove!
+16 inch bikes are typically the first bikes that kids truly become independent riders on, so it is essential to find a 16″ bike that fits your little one like a glove!

 The Best 16 Inch Bikes Video Summary